openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 the same arguments are given to `jtreg` regardless of the particular platform.

-For tests that are written in Java code (i.e. `applet` and `main` tests), you may determine the platform via the system properties.
+For tests that are written in Java code (i.e.
+`main` tests), you may determine the platform via the system properties.
 The following code fragment may be used to distinguish between SunOS sparc, SunOS x86, Windows, etc.